-Paul Chislett is an executive director of SUTL and joined the board in July 2013.
+Executive director of SUTL and joined the board in July 2019.

-Paul is currently Head of Asset Management Finance at Schroders, a role he has held since 2013.
-Paul is a chartered management accountant with more than 20 years of industry experience.
+Paul is Head of Product Development, UK and Europe at Schroders.
+He joined Schroders in 1991 and is a chartered management accountant with more than 30 years of industry experience.

-Stephen Reedy Head of EMEA Operations Hub
+Stephen ReedyHead of EMEA Operations Hub

-Stephen Reedy is an executive director of SUTL and joined the board in December 2019.
-Stephen is currently Head of EMEA Operations Hub at Schroders, providing operational services across the region.
+Executive director of SUTL and joined the board in December 2019.

+Stephen is Head of EMEA Operations Hub at Schroders, providing operational services across the region.
 He joined Schroders in 2019 and is a chartered accountant with more than 25 years of industry experience.